-Joel Haims is co-chair of the firm’s global Securities Litigation, Enforcement, and White-Collar Defense Group.
-His practice focuses on securities litigation, including class actions, shareholder derivative cases and corporate control litigation, and SEC enforcement proceedings and corporate internal investigations.
-He also has substantial experience litigating complex commercial cases, including real estate disputes and contested bankruptcy proceedings.
+Joel Haims, co-chair of the firm’s global Securities Litigation, Enforcement, and White-Collar Defense Group, focuses his practice on securities litigation, including class actions, shareholder derivative cases and corporate control litigation, as well as SEC enforcement proceedings and corporate internal investigations.
+He also has substantial experience litigating complex commercial cases.

-Mr. Haims represents public companies, their officers, directors and board committees in cases before trial and appellate courts throughout the country, and in mediation to facilitate settlement.
-He has represented financial institutions and their executives in litigation and other regulatory matters arising from the recent financial crisis, including in matters related to residential mortgage-backed securities.
-He regularly defends clients from a diverse range of industries, including financial services, real estate, life sciences, technology and consumer products, and has extensive experience advising foreign-based companies, particularly in China, Japan, Israel, and Bermuda, in connection with securities and compliance issues related to their cross-border and U.S. operations.
+Mr. Haims regularly represents public companies, their officers, directors and board committees in cases before trial and appellate courts throughout the country, and in mediation to facilitate settlement.
+He defends clients across a diverse range of industries, including financial services, real estate, life sciences, technology and consumer products, and has extensive experience advising foreign-based companies, particularly in China, Japan, Israel, Canada, and Bermuda, in connection with securities and compliance issues related to their cross-border and U.S. operations.
+He also is frequently called upon by boards and senior executives to advise on directors’ and officers’ (D&O) insurance issues.

 Securities Class Actions/Individual Cases